xabigarde/chris_ros_turtlebot/README.md

 chris_ros_turtlebot
 ===================

-This meta-package handles the bring up of hardware and Gazebo-based simulation of the CNU specific configuration of Kobuki-based Turtlebot, with a Kinect sensor and Hokuyo URG-04LX lidar.
+This meta-package handles the bring up of hardware and Gazebo-based simulation of the CNU specific configuration of Kobuki-based Turtlebot, with a Kinect sensor and YDLIDAR X4 lidar.

 The repository includes three packages:  `chris_turtlebot_model`,  `chris_turtlebot_dashboard`, and `chris_turtlebot_bringup`.